Cloud Composer 1 | Cloud Composer 2

 - GKE cluster: The Airflow schedulers, workers, and Redis Queue run as GKE workloads on a single cluster, and are responsible for processing and executing DAGs.
 The cluster also hosts other Cloud Composer components like Composer Agent and Airflow Monitoring, which help manage the Cloud Composer environment, gather logs to store in Cloud Logging, and gather metrics to upload to Cloud Monitoring.

-- Web server: The web server runs the Apache Airflow web interface, and Identity-Aware Proxy protects the interface.
+- Web server: The web server runs the Apache Airflow web interface.
 For more information, see Airflow Web Interface.

 - Database: The database holds the Apache Airflow metadata.